xp44mm/Notebook/F#/Working with Sequences and Tree-Structured Data.md

 ```

-This type looks very much like one you’d like to pattern match against.
+This type looks very much like one you'd like to pattern match against.
 There are clearly three or four distinct cases here, and pattern matching helps you isolate them.
 You can define an active pattern to achieve this, as shown in Listing 9-3.

 Listing 9-3.
 Defining an active pattern for matching on System.Type values